Recruitment & probation

 2. Meet formally four times a year and report on progress

 You and your Probationer should arrange to meet formally four times a year.
 At these meetings you should consider progress made against the agreed targets.
 For academic staff, regular reviews of the Work Plan are important.
-Be proactive in arranging meetings, agree an agenda and write the minutes as soon as you can after the meeting.
-Don’t forget to always set a date and time for next meeting.
+Be proactive in arranging meetings, agree an agenda and confiirm the written record as soon as you can after the meeting and ensure this is submitted to the online Academic Probation System.
+Don’t forget to always set a date and time for the next meeting.

 3. Assist with professional development